 GDPR stands for General Data Protection Regulation, and it is an act conceived by the European Union on 25th May 2018.
 This act comes as a protective measure after the recent Cambridge Analytica leak that exposed the massive leaks in private information of millions of social media users during Donald Trump’s electoral campaign.
 Due to the leak being a major violation of the right to privacy of millions of people, the European Union developed and implemented GDPR to safeguard sensitive information of the public.

-The GDPR enforces stringent rules in terms of how organisations should process data and private information.
+The GDPR enforces stringent rules in terms of how organizations should process data and private information.
 GDPR standardizes data protection laws across all the 28 recognized European Union countries.
 It imposes new strict rules on the controlling and processing of Personally Identifiable Information (PII).
-It is an extension on protecting the personal data and data protection rights via restoring control to EU residents.
+It is an extension of protecting personal data and data protection rights via restoring control to EU residents.

 The regulation demarks many changes mainly increased fines, breach notifications, opt-in consent and the responsibility for data transfer outside the European Union.
-As expected, the impacts made by the regulation for businesses is major and permanently changes the way customer data is collected, stored and used.
+As expected, the impacts made by the regulation for businesses are major and permanently change the way customer data is collected, stored and used.

 How Does GDPR Affect Indian Companies?

 It is common knowledge that the Indian ITeS, BPO and pharmaceutical industries see Europe as a large marketplace.
 European Union member states Germany and France alone are estimated to be worth around 155-220 billion USD in the IT Industry.
 So it should come as no surprise that if the Indian IT Industry wants to grow, they will have to comply with the GDPR.